thunderbird/webext-support/wrapper-apis/WindowListener/README.md

 * skin
 * resource

-make sure your add-on is still working after this first step in Thunderbird 68.
+Make sure your add-on is still working after this first step in Thunderbird 68.

 ### manifest.json